Morbius doesn’t wholly fall flat, but it would have accomplished far more with a firmer story direction.

 For me, I think I’d summarise the movie as “it tries.”
 It tries to be atmospheric and thrilling, but ends up stumbling in every chapter over its indecision to be classic gothic horror or modern superhero action.

-Without surprise, everything else then takes a beating, beginning with how you never get to know Michael Morbius beyond his intelligence and desperation for a cure.
+Without surprise, everything else then takes a beating because of this indecision of story tone, beginning with how you never get to know Michael Morbius beyond his intelligence and desperation for a cure.
 (Why was he so reluctant to accept the Nobel Prize?)
 This is such a waste considering Jared Leto both looks and feels perfect for the role of a suffering genius, one who’s torn apart by moral dilemma.
 To a large extent, I’d even say the supporting role of “Milo” was better fleshed out.
 At least viewers were introduced to the murderous fury nesting within Milo.
 An anger concealed by his decadent, rich-boy demeanour.